-APPLICATION DEADLINE: March 1, 2006
+APLICATION DEADLINE: March 1, 2007

-The Department of Chemistry in the College of Arts and Sciences is pleased to offer the following research project for the summer of 2006.
+The Department of Chemistry is pleased to offer the following research project for the summer of 2007.
 Interested students are urged to contact the faculty member(s) directing the project that most interests them.
 By contacting the faculty member, you can discover more about the project, learn what your responsibilities will be and if possible, develop a timetable for the twelve-week research period.